2017 hair and braid chopping incidents in India

 Numerous unexplained and mysterious hair and braid chopping incidents were being reported across India between June and October 2017.
-The first widely reported incident was on June 23, 2017, when ABP News reported a woman from Bikaner, Rajasthan, had her hair chopped allegedly by a 'witch' while she was asleep at night.
-Similar incidents were also reported throughout India, particularly in the northern states of Delhi, Bihar, Haryana, Uttarakhand, Uttar Pradesh and Kashmir.
+The first widely reported incident was on 23 June 2017, when ABP News reported a woman from Bikaner District, Rajasthan, had her hair chopped allegedly by a 'witch' (dayan) while she was asleep at night.
+Similar incidents were also reported throughout India, particularly in the northern states of Delhi, Bihar, Haryana, Uttarakhand, Uttar Pradesh and Jammu and Kashmir.

 India

 Rajasthan

-On June 23, 2017 ABP News reported a woman from Bikaner, Rajasthan had her hair chopped by a 'witch' as she slept.
+On 23 June 2017 ABP News reported a woman from Bikaner District, Rajasthan had her hair chopped by a 'witch' as she slept.
 Additional hair-chopping incidents followed, and fears of an epidemic – particularly in Rajasthan – soared.
 Incidents occurred not only at night but also during the day.

-Three days before the June 23 event, a similar incident was reported in Pipad City, Jodhpur, where a girl's hair had been found cut when she awoke in the morning.
+Three days before the 23 June event, a similar incident was reported in Pipar City, Jodhpur District, where a girl's hair had been found cut when she awoke in the morning.
 This news was first reported by Dainik Bhaskar.
 Along with the missing hair, the girl displayed injuries on other parts of her body.[which parts?please tell] When police investigated, they found that the girl's hair had been cut by a blade.
 However, they were unable to find the culprit.

-On July 6, 2017, the Hindustan Times reported that two girls from Rajasthan, aged 13 and 14 years old, and both unknown to each other, were victims of additional hair incidents.
+On 6 July 2017, the Hindustan Times reported that two girls from Rajasthan, aged 13 and 14 years old, and both unknown to each other, were victims of additional hair incidents.

-On July 8, 2017, the BBC reported that many western municipalities including Bikaner, Nagaur, Jaisalmer, Barmer, Jodhpur, and Jalore had been affected by these incidents.
+On 8 July 2017, the BBC reported that many western municipalities including Bikaner, Nagaur, Jaisalmer, Barmer, Jodhpur, and Jalore districts had been affected by these incidents.

 Uttar Pradesh

-In early August 2017, two cases were reported from Aligarh and Moradabad.
-Four cases were reported in Bulandshahr.
-But later Uttar Pradesh (UP) police and Delhi Police clarified that the incidents were only rumours.
+In early August 2017, two cases were reported from Aligarh and Moradabad districts.
+Four cases were reported in Bulandshahr district.
+But later Uttar Pradesh Police and Delhi Police clarified that the incidents were only rumours.
 According to The Indian Express news channel, around thirty cases were filed all over north India.

-On August 2, a 62-year-old woman was killed by angry villagers in Agra for being accused as a "witch" who cut the braids of girls.
-NDTV India reported this news on August 3, 2017.
+On 2 August, a 62-year-old woman was killed by angry villagers in Agra district for being accused as a "witch" who cut the braids of girls.
+NDTV India reported this news on 3 August 2017.
 UP police filed murder cases on two suspects who fled the city and were neighbors of the victim.

 Delhi

-On August 1, 2017, three women, unknown to each other and aged between 50 and 60, from Kangan Heri complained about being the victims of hair-chopping incidents on the same day.
+On 1 August 2017, three women, unknown to each other and aged between 50 and 60, from Kangan Heri complained about being the victims of hair-chopping incidents on the same day.
 None of the women had seen their perpetrator, but when they fell unconscious and later woke up, they found their hair chopped.